Global IBA Criteria

 Criterion: The site is known or thought to hold a significant component of the group of species whose distributions are largely or wholly confined to one biome-realm

 Notes: Bioregion-restricted assemblages are groups of species with largely shared distributions which occur (breed) mostly or entirely within all or part of a particular bioregion.
 Bioregions are defined by the WWF classification of biome-realms.
 Many biome-realms hold large numbers of species restricted to them, often across a variety of different habitat types; networks of sites must be chosen to ensure, as far as possible, adequate representation of all relevant species.
 In data-poor areas, knowledge of the quality and representativeness of the habitat types within sites alongside incomplete knowledge of the presence of bioregion-restricted species can be used to inform site selection.
 Many biome-realms cross political boundaries; where this is so, national networks of sites are selected to ensure that all relevant species in each country are adequately represented in IBAs.
 Thus biome-realms require that the networks of sites take account of both the geographical spread of the biome-realm and the political boundaries that cross them, as appropriate.
-Under 'significant component' it is recommended to use 30% of the number of bioregion-restricted species within a biome-realm within a country or five bioregion-restricted species, whichever is greatest.
+'Significant component': it is recommended to use 30% of the number of bioregion-restricted species within a biome-realm within a country, or five bioregion-restricted species, whichever is greater.

 A4.
 Congregations